embedml/ROS-Workshop-Fall-2024/part-1/module-1-docker-and-cli/README.md

 ls
 ```

+__The following has been causing issues on Powershell.
+Skip ahead to the part "If on Powershell..."__

 The first task is to build the Docker image from the Dockerfile in this folder.

 Add execution permissions on `ros_entrypoint.sh` using the `chmod` command.